-“Servant Mommy!” my daughter, Alice, bellowed in her best queen voice (that has a bit of a British twist and mixed with a bit of southern) and getting comfy on her couch thrown, “I command you to get me one of those brownies!”
+“Servant Mommy!” my daughter bellowed in her best queen voice (that has a bit of a British twist and mixed with a bit of southern) and getting comfy on her couch throne, “I command you to get me one of those brownies!”

-I had just made a batch of these gluten free brownies in preparing for shooting them and had let her try a bite…you know, for quality control.
+I had just made a batch of these in preparing for shooting them and let her try a bite…you know, for quality control.

 “Sorry sweetie.
 Those brownies are off limits until I get the pictures I need,” I responded, breaking character.

-Queen Alice was not impressed….with my answer or me stepping out of my role.
-She shot me her best queen glare and then said “if you don’t let me have another brownie, it is too the dungeon with you!”
+The queen was not impressed….with my answer or me stepping out of my role.
+She shot me her best queen glare and then said “if you don’t let me have another brownie, it is to the dungeon for you!”

 Alone.
 Yes, I love being a mom.
 But I also love quiet time alone in my room…with a book.
 I’ll take that punishment, kid.